-Sunwater's preference is for a Whistleblower to identify themselves to facilitate a more efficient and successful assessment of the Whistleblower's disclosure.
-Sunwater may not be able to undertake an investigation if it is not able to contact the Whistleblower.
-However, the option of making a disclosure anonymously (including subsequent communications) remains the absolute discretion of the Whistleblower.
+Sunwater's preference is for a Whistleblower to identify themselves to facilitate a more efficient assessment of the Whistleblower's disclosure.
+Sunwater may be limited in how it can deal with a disclosure if it is not able to contact the Whistleblower.
+However, the option of making a disclosure anonymously (including in any subsequent communications) remains the absolute discretion of the Whistleblower.